domgetter/NCoC/README.md

 #### Q: How can I contribute to your project or community when I see someone said something on a different site or community which directly makes me feel awful?

 We are not in the business of policing people's personal lives.
-Hopefully they also don't give a shit about that when they are here.
+Hopefully they also don't care about that when they are here.
 Part of not discriminating against people, is not discriminating against people.
 This is not world court.
 Sometimes people have different views.
-Just because they express this elsewhere, doesn't mean we give a shit.
+Just because they express this elsewhere, doesn't mean we don't care.
 If you are so stuck that a member of our community does or is something you don't like elsewhere, then you should probably not be here.

 #### Q: As a community manager or leader, what happens when the mob arrives, or when someone starts to engage in discussion that could lead to more endless discussion?